 In addition to receiving cash contributions, the Organization occasionally receives in-kind contributions from various donors.
 It is the policy of the Organization to record the estimated fair market value of certain in-kind donations as an asset or expense in its financial statements, and increase donations by a like amount.
-For the year ended June 30, 2023, there were no in-kind contributions.
+For the year ended June 30, 2024, there were \$17,682 recorded for in-kind contributions.

 Volunteers have donated significant amounts of time to the Organization's programs and supporting services.
 Contributions of donated services that create or enhance nonfinancial assets or that require specialized skills provided by individuals possessing these skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
-For the year ended June 30, 2023, there were no amounts recorded for contributed services.
+For the year ended June 30, 2024, there was no contributed services.